 If our imaginary florist suddenly gets hundreds of links on different websites pointing to their homepage with “Cheap flower delivery” as the anchor text, those links probably aren’t natural – they may be paying for them.

-If a search engine like Google notices this, it will first discount the links – so they won’t pass any benefit to the website.
-If they keep it up, and look like they’re continuing to try cheating the system, the website will be penalised.
+When a search engine like Google notices this, it will first discount the links – so they won’t pass any benefit to the website.
+If the unnatural links keep popping up, and it looks like our florist is trying to cheat the system, Google will penalise the website.
 They could stop showing up in searches completely!

 How do you get links naturally?